 Throughout the course, if you are logged in, you can click on any word in any chapter, not just the highlighted words.
 Try it, click on any word in this paragraph.
 It will show its meaning, pronunciation, and word forms.

 You can also use keyboard shortcuts, if you have a keyboard connected.
 Arrow keys and h, j, k, l keys can be used to move around.
-The keys a, s, d, and f put a star on a particular meaning, sentence, pronunciation, or word form, respectively.
+The keys b, r, g, and s put a star on a particular meaning (blue), pronunciation (red), word form (green), or sentence respectively.
 You can also move between word forms in the widget using the i and o keys and open the dictionary popup using the u key.

 This course mostly consists of short overviews of words like the following: